syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 The following are the important points to be remembered while iterating the document elements

 * Document consists of one or more sections.
-* Section contains the contents present in Headers, Footers and main document through the instances of WTextBody.
+* Section contains the contents present in Headers, Footers and main document through the instances of `WTextBody`.
-* WTextBody contains two type of elements – either paragraph or table
+* `WTextBody` contains two type of elements – either paragraph or table

 The following code example shows how to iterate throughout the Word document and remove the paragraph with a particular style.